GalvanizeOpenSource/100-ds-problems/100-problems.md

 def logistic_accuracy(X_train, y_train, X_test, Y_test, thres)
 ```

-1. Fit a logistic regression and return the maximal profit that can be achieved by classifying predicted probabilities for observatings from a a test set.
+1. Fit a logistic regression and return the maximal profit that can be achieved by classifying predicted probabilities for observations from a test set.
 The profits/costs of true/false positives and true/false negatives are supplied in a two by two `profit_matrix` (profits are positive numbers, costs are negative numbers).

 ```
 def logistic_profit(X_train, y_train, X_test, Y_test, profit_matrix)